Uncertainty-Aware Bayes' Rule and Its Applications: Illustrative Examples

 As motivational examples, we only interpret the first three sub-figures.
-In Fig. \ref{fig:alpha-beta-posterior-illustrations}(a), $\alpha = 0$ means that the likelihood distribution is absolutely unreliable and the data evidence is completely ignored.
+In Figure \ref{fig:alpha-beta-posterior-illustrations}(a), $\alpha = 0$ means that the likelihood distribution is absolutely unreliable and the data evidence is completely ignored.
 Therefore, the $(0,2.5)$-posterior distribution tends to overlap with the prior distribution.
 Moreover, because $\beta = 2.5 > 1$, the specified prior distribution is thought to be overly conservative and we propose to increase its concentration.
-In Fig. \ref{fig:alpha-beta-posterior-illustrations}(b), $\alpha = \beta = 0.25$ means that both the prior distribution and the likelihood distribution are believed to be overly opportunistic, and therefore, we propose to reduce their concentration.
+In Figure \ref{fig:alpha-beta-posterior-illustrations}(b), $\alpha = \beta = 0.25$ means that both the prior distribution and the likelihood distribution are believed to be overly aggressive, and therefore, we propose to reduce their concentration.
 As a result, the $(0.25,0.25)$-posterior distribution has larger entropy than the conventional Bayes' posterior distribution.
-In Fig. \ref{fig:alpha-beta-posterior-illustrations}(c), since $\alpha = 0.25 < 0.5 = \beta$, both the prior distribution and the likelihood distribution are thought to be opportunistic, but the prior distribution is thought to be less opportunistic than the likelihood distribution.
+In Figure \ref{fig:alpha-beta-posterior-illustrations}(c), since $\alpha = 0.25 < 0.5 = \beta$, both the prior distribution and the likelihood distribution are thought to be aggressive, but the prior distribution is thought to be less aggressive than the likelihood distribution.